mrkkrp/markkarpov.com/tutorial/th.md

 This is not going to work though if we want to be able to define instances of `Countable` for more complex product and sum types.
-The reason is that the instance above already defines `Countable` for any `a` possible, it's just we then have this additional constraint `(Enum a, Bounded a)` added.
+The reason is that the instance above already defines `Countable` for any `a` possible, but with this additional constraint `(Enum a, Bounded a)` added.
 In other words, when Haskell searches for an instance, it only looks at the right-hand side ignoring the constraints, and so `a` matches everything.

 We could do better by writing a TH helper that handles two cases: